 A kids tenkara kit just seems like a natural.
 Kirk Deeter of Field & Stream believes tenkara is the best way to teach kids fly fishing.
 I agree.

 It may be that the "simplicity" factor of tenkara is overhyped, but when it comes to learning a new skill, simple is better.
 Casting is pretty intuitive.
-If you tell a child the goal "see if you can get the fly over there," they'll modify their casting stroke on their own until they find something that works.
+If you tell kids the goal: "see if you can get the fly over there," they'll modify their casting stroke on their own until they find something that works.
 It probably won't take very long.

 Landing a fish is just as intuitive.
 Experienced fly fishermen frequently ask "how do you bring in the fish with no reel."
 A kid automatically just raises the rod and the fish comes in.
 Seen through a child's eyes, tenkara is indeed pretty simple.

 Line control, certainly one of the more complex aspects of fly fishing, couldn't be easier.
 If there is too much slack in the line, raise the rod tip.
 That's line control in tenkara.
 Seriously!
 It really is that simple.

 There are a couple points on which Kirk Deeter and I would probably disagree.
 First, I'm sure he sees tenkara as a stepping stone on the path to fly fishing.
 I think for more than a few kids it could be the end in itself.
 Many kids will go on to fly fishing, but I suspect some of those will come back to tenkara.

 When they make the switch from tenkara to fly fishing, the number of fish they catch will probably go down.
 (Not having line in the water causing drag really is a dramatic advantage.)
 Mature fly fishermen and women may tell you it's all about the joy of being outdoors and that actually catching fish is secondary.
 For kids, many of whom are outdoors a lot anyway, it really is about catching fish.